-Reducer is any fitting that connects pipe, tubing, or hose of one size to another smaller (or larger) size pipe, tubing, or hose.
+A reducer is any fitting that connects pipe, tubing, or hose of one size to another smaller (or larger) size pipe, tubing, or hose.

-Saddle/Snap Tee can be used to add a new line off an already installed piping system.
-The tee fitting snaps over the pvc pipe and then a hole must be drilled into the pipe to open a water passage for the branch pipe.
+Saddle/Snap Tee can be used to add a new line off of an already installed piping system.
+The tee fitting snaps over the PVC pipe and then a hole must be drilled into the pipe to open a water passage for the branch pipe.
 A PVC saddle/snap fitting is solvent welded onto the pipe prior to drilling the hole.

 Something like the Blu-Lock Saddle Tap Tee does not require glue or cement, just a snap and a twist of the tap.

-Socket is a PVC slip fitting that fits over the pipe of the same nominal size.
+A socket is a PVC slip fitting that fits over the pipe of the same nominal size.
 Slip fittings require solvent welding.
 Often referred to as the female end.

-Spigot is a PVC slip fitting that fits inside a slip socket fitting.
+A spigot is a PVC slip fitting that fits inside a slip socket fitting.
 Often referred to as the male end.
 Slip fittings require solvent welding.

 Socket/Spigot is a fitting that will function as either.
-As a socket it fits over the appropriate size PVC pipe and as a spigot it will fit inside the pvc fitting of the next larger pipe size.
+As a socket it fits over the appropriate size PVC pipe and as a spigot, it will fit inside the pvc fitting of the next larger pipe size.
 Just remember not all PVC slip fittings can function as both a socket and spigot.

 Tee fitting has three outlets with one running 90 degrees off the straight connections.

 Union is a coupler that can be taken apart for ease of installation and removal of two sections of pipe.